LED Strip Holder for Ultimaker

 You need 3 pieces, 25cm each.
 They sell it by the meter, and you can cut it every 5cm (each 5cm piece has 3 diodes).

 Then you print 3 pieces of led_bar and 6 pieces of led_hook.
 Mount bars on front, left and right of Ultimaker.
 Connect to 12V power source.
 You're done!

 As for power supply - they require 12V and each 25cm bar takes around 120mA.
 So 3 take 360mA.
 I didn't want to overload the Ultimaker built-in 12V stabilizer, and since I had it laying around I added this: http://www.dimensionengineering.com/products/de-swadj - it's nice since it doesn't require any additional elements and has a screw you can adjust the brightness of LEDs with :)

 LED Strip Holder for Ultimaker by pit3k is licensed under the Creative Commons - Attribution license.

-We're sure pit3k would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure pit3k would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).